sunnyeyles/Yogabot/EMBED_INSTRUCTIONS.md

 1. Ensure viewport meta tag is present
 2. Check if your site has responsive design
 3. Test on actual mobile devices

+### Service Issues

+If the chatbot stops working:

+1. **Check Service Status**: Visit https://yogabot2.vercel.app/api/health
+2. **Try Versioned Script**: Switch to `embed-v1.js` for stability
+3. **Clear Browser Cache**: Hard refresh the page (Ctrl+F5 or Cmd+Shift+R)
+4. **Check Console Errors**: Open browser developer tools and look for JavaScript errors

+### Emergency Fallback

+If the chatbot is completely down, you can temporarily remove the embed script without breaking your website.
+The chatbot will simply not appear until the service is restored.

 ## Support